The Eddie Abbew Diet: A No-Nonsense Approach to Nutrition and Bodybuilding

 The Philosophy Behind His Diet

 Ask any bodybuilder about diet, and you’ll probably get a complicated breakdown of macros, supplements, and meal timing strategies that sound more like a science experiment than a way of eating.
-But Eddie Abbew takes a completely different approach.
+But Eddie Abbew takes a very different approach.
 He doesn’t believe in overcomplicating nutrition or following extreme diets that leave people feeling miserable.
-Instead, he focuses on simplicity, consistency, and real food.
+Instead, he focuses on simplicity, consistency, and eating whole, unprocessed foods.

 Macronutrient Breakdown – What He Eats & Why